AdobeDocs/workfront.sv-SE/help/quicksilver/wf-api/doc-wbhks-api/auth-for-docu-webhook.md

 <p>In addition to using either OAuth2 tokens or an ApiKey for authentication, Workfront can send a predefined set of headers to the webhook provider for every API call.
 A Workfront admin can setup set this up when&nbsp;registering or editing a Webook Integration, as described in the section above.
 See Registering a Webhook Integration.</p>
 <p>For example, this can be used for Basic Authentication.
 To do this, the Workfront administrator would add the following Request Header information in the Custom Integration dialog:</p>
 <p>&nbsp; &nbsp; &nbsp;Authorization Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==</p>
-<p>where QWxhZGRpbjpvcGVuIHNlc2FtZQ== is a base-64 encoded string of “username:password”.
+<p>where QWxhZGRpbjpvcGVuIHNlc2FtZQ== is a base-64 encoded string of "username:password".
 See Basic Authentication .
 Provided that this added, Workfront will pass this in the HTTP request header, in addition to other request headers:&nbsp;</p>
 <p>-------------------------------</p>
 <p>apiKey: 12345</p>
 <p>username: johndoe@foo.com</p>